Agenda-manipulation in ranking: Environment

-\begin{remark} $\perm$-unimprovability is a non-trivial property only if there are $\perm$-feasible rankings that are \emph{not} $\perm$-unimprovable.
-We show in \cref{suppl:frac} that this is the case whenever $\perm$ contains a (Condorcet) cycle, and that for a typical $\perm$, most $\perm$-feasible rankings are not $\perm$-unimprovable. \end{remark}
+\begin{example}[continued] The ranking $\rank$ is $\perm$-unimprovable, since neither of the other two $\perm$-reachable rankings is more aligned with $\pref$ ($\rankpp$ is \emph{less} aligned, and $\rankp$ is incomparable). $\rankp$ is also $\perm$-unimprovable; $\rankpp$ is not. \end{example}

-The chair does not know the general will.
+The chair does not know the majority will.
 One would therefore expect her to face trade-offs: a strategy that does well against $\perm$ may have a regrettable outcome under some $\permp$.
-A \emph{regret-free} strategy is one that has no such downside: its outcome under any general will is unimprovable ex post.
+A \emph{regret-free} strategy is one that has no such downside: its outcome under any majority will is unimprovable ex post.